The Vitamin D and Vitamin K2 Connection: Understanding the Mechanisms, What to Test, and How Much D3 and K2 to Take

 When the body senses that it needs more calcium.
 It sends out more signals to convert more 25-OH vitamin D (storage, calcidiol) into 1,25 OH vitamin D (active, calcitriol).

-When the 1,25-OH vitamin D (active calcitriol) marker is high or high-normal, it’s a sign that your body is requesting more calcium.
+When 1,25-OH vitamin D (active calcitriol) marker is high or high-normal, it’s a sign that your body is requesting more calcium.

 Couple a high 1,25 OH vitamin D (active calcitriol) with a low 25-OH vitamin D (stored calcidiol) measurement, and it’s a sign that you could benefit from more vitamin D3, calcium, and/or sunlight.